China, Canada in talks as tougher canola standard nears

 Exporters have said the new standard by Canada’s biggest canola export market, arising from a dispute about a harmful fungus, would be difficult and costly to meet.

-“There are active negotiations underway,” said Patti Miller, president of the Canola Council of Canada, an industry group whose directors include farmers as well as exporters and processors Cargill Ltd, Richardson International, Viterra Inc, Bunge Ltd (BG.N) and Archer Daniels Midland Co (ADM.N).
+“There are active negotiations underway,” said Patti Miller, president of the Canola Council of Canada, an industry group whose directors include exporters and processors Cargill Ltd , Richardson International, Viterra Inc , Bunge Ltd and Archer Daniels Midland Co.

 “Both government and industry would like to have a permanent resolution.
 The focus of the negotiation is how we get there.”